 - When you arrive on the stage, remember to shake hands with the President and address the audience by saying, “Mr/Mme President, fellow Toastmasters and most welcome guests….”

-- Conduct a brief introductory address, explaining your role and announce any changes to the published programme.
+- Conduct a brief introductory address, explaining your role.
+Announce any changes to the published programme.
 If the Sergeant at Arms hasn’t already done so, remind people to turn off their mobile phones etc.

-- Then introduce a) the Timekeeper and b) the Grammarian who should both be asked up on stage to explain their roles (remember to use handshakes to ‘hand over the stage’)
+- Then introduce a) the Timekeeper and b) the Grammarian.
+Both of whom should be asked up on stage to explain their roles (remember to use handshakes to ‘hand over the stage’)

 - Following the Warm Up, explain that the meeting is moving onto the prepared speeches -‐ for the benefit of guests and newer members, explain briefly the use of the Manuals & Feedback Slips and their general benefits.

 - For each speaker, give your prepared introduction which should be given in this format: Name + speech title, speech title + name.
 E.g. “Next up we have Joe Bloggs with his speech ‘Oh What a Wonderful Night’, with his speech titled ‘Oh What a Wonderful night, please welcome on stage Joe Bloggs”

 - Lead the applause and don’t stop until the speaker is on stage; greet the Speaker, on completion of the speech thank the Speaker and then ask the audience to complete feedback slips (give 1 minute)

 - After all the speeches have been completed, the evaluators will be invited to the stage to provide their feedback.

 - Close the first half of the meeting and decide on the length of the break (10-‐15 minutes depending on whether the meeting is running on time).
 Make sure that everyone knows exactly what time they need to return to their seats.